#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 Many women are breaking the glass ceiling and carving a niche for themselves in almost every industry, there are also several women who have had to give up their jobs for various reasons.
 Reasons ranging from motherhood, taking care of ageing parents or even moving to a new location after marriage often make a woman opt for a career break.
+What they need is a good second career career for women.

 Thankfully, there are return-to-work programs for humanities students and those from other streams offered by some of the leading companies in the country that aim to help women re-enter the workforce after a long hiatus in their careers.

 As a woman married to an army officer, I gave up my job in a five-star hotel to accompany my husband on his various postings.
-It was a heartbreaking decision, I do not regret it, as I got to spend quality time with my husband and my child.
+It was a heartbreaking decision, but I do not regret it, as I got to spend quality time with my husband and my child.

 Now that my husband is on a field posting where families are not permitted, and my child is grown up, I look forward to taking up a job again.